YQBaobao/RollerCoaster/README.md

 ### What's this?

-Monitor real-time price changes through the stock code and place it on the desktop taskbar, a must-have for fishing.
-The shortest monitoring interval is 2 seconds; the maximum number of monitoring is 4; the color distinguishes the rise and fall; with system global shortcut keys; with market tracking reminder.
+Through stocks and futures codes, monitor real-time price changes and place them on the desktop taskbar, which is a must-have for fishing.
+The monitoring interval is at least 2 seconds; the number of monitoring is at most 4; the colors distinguish between rise and fall; the system is global shortcut keys; and the disk is monitored.

 ### What can you do?